 Help us develop Tower Hamlets collections for the future

-Tower Hamlets Local History Library and Archives wants to create a lasting collective memory of our community’s response to the COVID-19 crisis.
+We want to create a lasting memory of our community’s response to the COVID-19 crisis.
 As an archive it is our responsibility to not only preserve historic records from the past, but collect and preserve the history of today to inform many generations to come.

 Can I donate my records to you?

 We welcome offers of records, images and books relating to the Tower Hamlets area.
-We also provide advice on record-keeping and can sign-post to wider sources of information to help you look after your records.
+We also provide advice and sign posting to help you look after your records.

 We want to ensure the collections are representative of the diverse lives, communities and built landscapes of the borough.
 By working together we can help document our society to benefit current and future generations.

-We provide a long-term home for material relating to the area of Tower Hamlets, whether it’s a single photograph or a large collection of documents.
+We provide a long-term home for material relating to Tower Hamlets.
+Whether it’s a single photograph or a large collection of documents.

 THLHLA does not usually accept:

-- fine art, objects/artefacts or archaeological items unless there is a special reason within our collecting policy to do so.
-THLHLA is happy to provide advice on museums or galleries who you can contact.
-For further details, please see THLHLA’s Collections Management and Collections Development Policies.
+We do not usually collect these items unless there is a special reason to do so.
+We are happy to provide advice on museums or galleries who you can contact.
+For more, please see our Collections Management and Collections Development Policies.

 We will usually ask you to transfer your ownership and copyright in the records to us.
-If we don’t have this, in say 50 years’ time it may become impossible for your historic material to be used in exhibitions or publications, as despite having kept them safe all this time, THLHLA would be unable to grant permission.
+If we don’t have this, it can be hard to grant access in the future. le to grant permission.

-We understand that parting with ownership or copyright can sometimes feel difficult, and our team is always happy to talk through options in our deposit agreement.
-If you do not wish to transfer copyright to us we will ask you for up-to-date contact details and consent to pass on enquiries about publication and exhibitions to you.
+We understand that you may not wish to transfer your copyright.
+Our team is happy to talk through your options.
+If you don't wish to transfer copyright to us, we will ask you for up to date contact details.
+We will also ask for consent to pass on enquiries to you.
 Without this, we might not be able to take in the records.

 Records generated by organisations